 When PRP is injected into the damaged area, it leads to a mild inflammatory process of the involved tendons, ligaments, and cartilage which triggers the healing process.
 As a results new tissue begins to develop.
 This procedure may eliminate the need for more invasive treatments, such as surgery.
 Studies suggest improvement in 80-85% of pain in most patients.
 This procedure has been used widely by professional athletes over the last 10 years and now with expanding technology it is readily available to the general public.

 Mesenchymal Stem Cells can be harvested directly from other tissues in the body as well.
 At our clinic, we use the best product that there is to date – Umbilical Cord Tissue.
-Umbilical cord tissue contains between 1,600,000 and 2,000,000 nucleated cells per sample which are about 98% stronger than PRP and Bone Marrow stem cells.
+Umbilical cord tissue contains between 1,600,000 and 2,000,000 nucleated cells per sample which are about 98 x the potency of PRP and Bone Marrow stem cells.
 We recommend Umbilical Cord Tissue Stem Cells for patient’s that want the best results.
 The product that we use is minimally manipulated for best results.

 Once injected into the knee, the healing process begins – cartilage, meniscus, and other tissues begin to repair and regenerate.
 The production of new tissue decreases inflammation and pain, but most importantly function can return and in some cases stem cell can prevent the need for surgeries.